 Watson should be dropped for the Fifth Test

-Australia's Shane Watson.
+Australia's Shane Watson, will he get picked for the second Test?
 (AFP Photo/Paul Ellis)

 The fifth Test starts tomorrow.
 It is Australia’s last chance to salvage something better than a draw in this series.